 - Press Ctrl+S to save the button.

-- Select the (Show Live Preview) button to check how the button behaves when you click it.
-You can drag the preview window borders to see what happens when you resize the component.
+- Select the Live Preview button on the top toolbar to see how the button behaves when you select it.
+Drag the preview window borders to see what happens when you resize the component.

-To be useful, the button type has to be created in a project.
-When you work on other QML files in the project to create screens or other components for the UI, the button type appears in the My QML Components tab of the Library view.
-You can drag and drop it to Form Editor or Navigator to create button instances and modify the values of their properties to assign them useful IDs, change their appearance, and set the button text for each button instance, for example.
+To be useful, the button component has to be created in a project.
+When you work on other files in the project to create screens or other components for the UI, the button component appears in Components > My Components.
+You can drag-and-drop it to the 2D or Navigator view to create button instances and modify the values of their properties to assign them useful IDs, change their appearance, and set the button text for each button instance, for example.

-For more information about positioning buttons on screens, see Positioning Items.
+For more information about positioning buttons on screens, see Scalable Layouts.

 Available under certain Qt licenses.

 Find out more.